OpenGamma/Strata/modules/basics/src/docs/holidays.rst

     HolidayCalendar holCal = HolidayCalendar.of("GBLO");

-All available holiday calendars can be listed using the static method  ``HolidayCalendar.extendedEnum()``:
+All available holiday calendars can be listed using the static method  ``HolidayCalendar.extendedEnum()``.

 Common holiday calendars can also be obtained using static constants on ``HolidayCalendars``: